Roraiman flycatcher: Feeding

 The Roraiman flycatcher feeds on arthropods.
 It typically forages alone or in pairs, usually in the forest's understory to mid-story.
 It seldom joins mixed-species feeding flocks.
 When perched it has an erect posture.
 It takes prey in mid-air and from foliage, twigs, and the ground with short flights from a perch.

 Breeding

 Nothing is known about the Roraiman flycatcher's breeding biology.

 Vocalization

 What may be either the song or a call of the Roraiman flycatcher in Ecuador is "an explosive and buzzy series of sputtered 'tschew' notes, rising and then descending" that has been written as "TSEW!
 TSI pit-pit TSI'TSI'tsi-tew".
 It also makes "softer sharp 'pit' or 'tschit' " notes that can be doubled or become a trill.

 Status

 The IUCN has assessed the Roraiman flycatcher as being of Least Concern.
-It has a large range; its population size is not known and is believed to be stable.
+It has a large range; its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is considered rare and local in Colombia, Ecuador, and Peru.
 It is considered fairly common to common on the higher tepuis in Venezuela but there are few records in Brazil.
 It occurs in several protected areas.